weiju/amigados-utils/README.md

 This is a set of utilities to facilitate Amiga development in a Unix style environment.

-The tools are written in Python.
+  * amigados-dir - dir utility for ADF files
+  * amigados-copy - copy utility for ADF files
+  * amigados-makedir - makedir utility for ADF files
+  * amigados-createdisk - utility for creating ADF/HDF files
+  * amigados-fdtool - replacement for fd2pragma (just started)
   * amigados-bumprev - replacement for BumpRev
-  * amigados-dalf - replacement for Dalf
+  * amigados-dalf - replacement for Dalf (Amiga binary file viewer)
-  * amigados-fdtool - replacement for fd2pragma (just started)
   * amigados-png2image - image converter
-  * amigados-dir - dir utility for ADF files

 ## Installation